Week 1 - Thursday 6th January - Cardiff Students' Union: The Great Hall, Cardiff - You Me At Six - £15

 “Ahh, wouldn't they serve you?”
 I patronised.

-“Arent you 18 yet?”
+“Aren’t you 18 yet?”
 Sandro asked in mock surprise.

-“Im 17!” the boy said, with what seemed like fierce pride, though he was convincing no one.
+“I’m 17!” the boy said, with what seemed like fierce pride, though he was convincing no one.
 He was 8 at the most.

-I can honestly say that in the past whenever Ive had similar requests from anyone underage, usually gobby 10 year olds outside a shop (“Oh, bruv!
-Get us some fags!” more a demand than a request I suppose), Ive politely declined and walked on, bracing myself in anticipation of the impact of a well aimed choc ice to the back of my head (in truth, that’s only happened once).
+can honestly say that in the past whenever I’ve had similar requests from anyone underage, usually gobby 10 year olds outside a shop (“Oh, bruv!
+Get us some fags!” more a demand than a request I suppose), I’ve

 On this occasion however, I took pity on the poor scamp, and agreed to buy his cider.
 Maybe it was just pity.
-If you
+If you’re on the receiving end of my pity, then truly you must be a pitiful case.
+I think the boy may have started to realise this, as he began to cry.

-re on the receiving end of my pity, then truly you must be a pitiful case.
+On this occasion however, I took pity on the poor scamp, and agreed to buy his cider.
+Maybe it was just pity.
+If you’re on the receiving end of my pity, then truly you must be a pitiful case.
 I think the boy may have started to realise this, as he began to cry.

 -------